State-owned enterprises of Indonesia

 Aside from SOEs, there are also provincially- or municipally-owned corporations, locally known as Badan Usaha Milik Daerah (BUMD).
-The primary difference between BUMNs and BUMDs is the ownership of the enterprise, whereas BUMNs is controlled by Ministry of State Owned Enterprise while BUMDs is directly controlled by local government.
+The primary difference between BUMNs and BUMDs is the ownership of the enterprise, whereas BUMNs are controlled by the Ministry of State Owned Enterprise while BUMDs are directly controlled by the local government.
 BUMDs roles are similar with BUMNs, with heavy emphasis on providing goods or services to the local community.
 In addition, there are also village-owned enterprises which are run by village governments.

 History

 Dutch colonial era

 During the Dutch colonial era, the government had a monopoly on the opium, pawnbroking (nationalized on 1 April 1901), posts (including the Post Office Savings Bank), telegraph and telephone industry, as well as owning most of the railways and electric utilities.
 They are managed by the Department of State-Owned Enterprises (Department van Gouvernementsbedrijven).

 Post-independence

 By the end of the Dutch–Indonesian Round Table Conference, the Indonesian government had a major or complete ownership on the public utility, buses, railways, banks and communications.

 With the beginning of Guided Democracy in Indonesia, many Dutch-owned companies, or Indonesian branches of Dutch companies, were nationalized (see Nationalized Dutch companies below).

 During the New Order, the nationalized companies were still state-owned.
 Some of the companies were listed in the Jakarta Stock Exchange later on.

 Today the largest banks in Indonesia are mostly state-owned.